docker-library/docs/ibmjava/content.md

 ### Overview

 The images in this repository contain IBM® SDK, Java™ Technology Edition.
-For more information on the latest version and what's new, see [sdk8 on IBM developerWorks](https://developer.ibm.com/javasdk/downloads/sdk8/).
+For more information on the latest version and what's new, see [sdk8 on IBM developerWorks](https://developer.ibm.com/javasdk/downloads/sdk8/) and [jdk11 on IBM developerWorks](https://developer.ibm.com/javasdk/downloads/java-sdk-downloads-version-110/).
 See the license section for restrictions that relate to the use of this image.
 For more information about IBM® SDK, Java™ Technology Edition and API documentation as well as tutorials, recipes, and Java usage in IBM Cloud, see [IBM developerWorks](https://developer.ibm.com/javasdk/).

 Java and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle and/or its affiliates.